Henry Beckman: Awards/legacy

 Beckman won two Canadian Film Awards for Best Supporting Actor, in 1975 for Why Rock the Boat? and in 1978 for Blood and Guts.
 With his first wife, actress Cheryl Maxwell, Beckman founded the Dukes Oak Theater in Cooperstown, New York, and served as the theater company's producer.

 War service

 He served with the Canadian Army during World War II, including the D-Day Landings at Juno Beach, Normandy, on 6 June 1944.

-Writing

-Beckman was the author of How to Sell your Film Project, a how-to guide on getting independent films produced, and Hollywood With its Pants Down, a witty look at some of actors he worked with over the years.

 Family

 He is the father of astrophysicist and software engineer Brian Beckman.

 Death

 Beckman died in Barcelona, Spain on 17 June 2008 with his second wife Hillary at his side.